Skip to Main Content

 The Graduate School

-Students will complete either an academic communication management-related thesis OR a professional communication-related research project under the supervision of a faculty advisor and committee.
-Students will take this 3-credit course twice to reach the required 6 credit hours of thesis/applied research project needed to graduate with the MS in Communication Management.
-Permission of the MS in Communication Management graduate director is a prerequisite to enroll.
+The program is 36 credit hours, and offers five concentrations all in thesis or non-thesis options.
+Students who choose the thesis option will complete either an academic communication management-related thesis or an applied communication management-related research project under the supervision of a faculty advisor and committee.
+Students will take this 3-credit course twice to reach the required 6 credit hours of thesis/applied research project needed to graduate.
+Permission of the M.S. in Communication Management graduate director is a prerequisite to enroll.
+Students who choose the non-thesis option will take six additional credit hours from the list of school electives.

 Concentrations

-The Communication Management program requires applicants to choose one of the following concentrations:
+The Communication Management (MS) program requires applicants to choose one of the following concentrations:

 • Business (Thesis)